Cardinals vs. Angels Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt has 10 doubles, four home runs, 17 walks and 14 RBI (33 total hits).
-He's also swiped three bases.
+- Goldschmidt has 34 hits with 11 doubles, four home runs, 17 walks and 14 RBI.
+He's also stolen three bases.

-- Goldschmidt has recorded a base hit in three straight games.
-In his last five games he is hitting .381 with three doubles, two home runs, two walks and three RBI.
+- Goldschmidt will look for his fifth straight game with a hit in this matchup.
+In his last five games he is batting .250 with three doubles, two walks and an RBI.

 Goldschmidt Recent Games